HenriTEL/gitblog2/README.md

 High priority:

+- make a script to publish new releases on git, pip and docker hub (also update the Dockerfile)
 - Add bio and picture from github
-- make a script to publish new releases on git, pip and docker hub (also update the Dockerfile)
+- Add RSS feed
 - Check draft support (set publish_date to first `mv`)
 - E2E tests

 Low priority:

 - Unit tests
+- Add bio and picture from codeberg
 - Fix root index.html not served by redbean
 - Make it work on non-unix systems (mainly dealing with windows file system separator)